 Good questions.
-Investor visas take a number of different forms, depending on the country.
+Investor visas take numerous different forms, depending on the country.

-Generally speaking, you do have to maintain a qualifying investment to maintain the investor’s visa.
-In the case of home ownership, this means that you still own the property, or own another one of sufficient value to qualify.
+Generally speaking, you do have to maintain a qualifying investment to keep the investor’s visa.
+In the case of homeownership, this means that you still own the property or own another one of sufficient value to qualify.
 If you’re holding a certificate of deposit, you’ll need to show that you still have one of the proper value.

-That said, in some countries, after holding the visa for a specified period of time, you may be eligible for some form of permanent residency, which does not require periodic re-qualification.
+That said, in some countries, after holding the visa for a specified period, you may be eligible for some form of permanent residency, which does not require periodic re-qualification.

 I am currently single and would like to live on the coast somewhere in Mexico.
 I would prefer to buy a beachfront condo rather than rent.
 I hear from Mexican friends that if the seller knows you are an American, the price will go up.